 Second, it is important to note that mortgage servicers can’t start the foreclosure process until you are more than 120 days past due on your mortgage payments.
 However, during the pandemic, there has been a moratorium on foreclosures to help keep people in their homes.
 This moratorium expired on July 31, 2021.

 The CFPB recently issued a final rule that stipulates certain safeguards mortgage servicers must meet before foreclosing to provide homeowners the opportunity and time to avoid foreclosure.
 These safeguards took effect on August 31, 2021 and terminate on January 1, 2022.
 While the CFPB’s rule will not block servicers from starting the foreclosure process, it does require servicers to have a higher level of diligence and outreach to ensure every effort was made to work with the borrower before moving on to foreclosure.

 Lastly, if you have a federally backed mortgage and once your home is foreclosed, your mortgage servicer can’t evict you due to a moratorium on evictions.
 However, this moratorium expires on September 30, 2021.Close and return to top

 I currently rent and I am behind on my rental payments.
 What protections do I have from being evicted?

 You should first determine if you are eligible for financial assistance.
 The American Rescue Plan and earlier laws provide significant financial assistance to renters to help them avoid being evicted through the Emergency Rental Assistance Program.
-You can find rental assistance locations in your state by visiting the Treasury’s website (opens new window).Close and return to top
+You can find rental assistance locations in your state by visiting the Treasury’s website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .Close and return to top